Albania–Iran relations

-Albania and Iran have no diplomatic relations after Albania severed them in September 2022.
-Albania's alignment with the United States and their decision to allow the People's Mojahedin Organization of Iran to take refuge in the country had already strained relations between the two countries.
-Tensions came to a head when Albania suspended diplomatic ties, accusing Iran of an alleged major cyber attack.
+Albania and Iran currently have no diplomatic relations.
+In 2013, the People's Mojahedin Organization of Iran (MEK) moved its base to Albania, which strained diplomatic relations.
+Albanian Prime Minister Edi Rama announced on 7 September 2022 that Albania would cut diplomatic relations with Iran in retaliation for a major cyber attack by Iran on the country.
+All staff at the Iranian embassy in Tirana were ordered to leave Albania.
+On 1 February 2024, Albania accused a hacker group "backed" by the Iranian government of carrying out an attack on the country's Institute of Statistics.

 History

+Albania and Iran are both Indo-European countries with various cultural similarities, whose cultural relations date back to the ancient Illyrian and Iranian peoples.
+The Illyrians were largely involved in the military defense of Greece against the Achaemenid Empire, while maintaining cultural exchanges among the Greeks.

 Pahlavi Iran and Communist Albania

-Due to distance between the two countries, it was unclear when the two countries first established relations, though it is highly likely the relations began following the World War II, when Albania became a communist state and Iran was under the Pahlavi dynasty.
-As Albania was a communist state, it aligned with the Soviet Union while Pahlavi Iran allied with the United States throughout the early phase of Cold War.
+Due to distance between the two countries, it was unclear when the two countries first established relations, though it is highly likely the relations began following World War II, when Albania became a communist state and Iran was under the Pahlavi dynasty.
+Albania was a communist state and it aligned with the Soviet Union, while Pahlavi Iran allied with the United States throughout the early phase of Cold War.

-Islamic Theocratical Iran and Communist Albania
+Islamic Republic of Iran and Communist Albania

 Following the establishment of Islamic theocracy in Iran at 1979, Albania, being a communist state, aligned with the Soviets against Iran in the Iran–Iraq War.

 Kosovo War

-At first, Iran sought to gain support from Albanians by fighting in the Kosovo War, and there were reports about Iranian fighters in Kosovo, as well as Iranian media openly spread news about Albanians thanking Iranian support and desire for a similar theocratic state, similar to the tactics with which Iran gained successful support from the Bosniaks in the previous Bosnian War.
-Iranian President Mohammad Khatami had strongly opposed the NATO bombing of Yugoslavia in 1999 and condemned NATO harshly.
+At first, Iran sought to gain support from Albanians by fighting in the Kosovo War.
+There were reports of Iranian fighters in Kosovo, along with Iranian media sharing news of Albanians expressing gratitude for Iran's support and interest in creating a similar theocratic state.
+This approach is similar to how Iran gained support from the Bosniaks during the Bosnian War.
+However, Iranian president Muhammad Khatami had strongly opposed the NATO bombing of Yugoslavia in 1999 and condemned NATO harshly.

-As for the result of Albania's alignment with the United States, poor relations between Iran and Albania started to bear the pressure.
-In 2002, Iran founded the "Koran Foundation of Kosovo" with hope to drive Albanians in both Albania and Kosovo to abandon its secularism and support a Shi'a theocracy, but it was unsuccessful; Albanian police even launched crackdowns on the foundation.
+Albania's close ties with the United States began to strain its relationship with Iran.
+In 2002, Iran founded the "Koran Foundation of Kosovo" with aim to drive Albanians in both Albania and Kosovo to abandon its secularism and support a Shi'a theocracy, but it was unsuccessful; Albanian police even launched crackdowns on the foundation.
 Since 2008 Iran has refused to recognize the independence of Kosovo.

-Increased tensions
+People's Mujahedin of Iran

-Albania's decision to welcome People's Mujahedin of Iran (MEK) taking refuge in the country led to further deterioration of Albanian–Iranian relations.
+Albania's decision to welcome People's Mujahedin of Iran (MEK) taking refuge in the country led to increased tensions between Albania and Iran.
+The MEK has been in conflict with the Islamic Republic government since the early 1980s, and is regarded a terrorist organization there.
+On March 27, 2025, a bipartisan group of U.S. senators introduced Resolution 145 to support Iranian political refugees in Ashraf-3, Albania.

-According to Al Jazeera, the exiled MEK has constructed a center at its Albanian headquarters where 1,000 to 1,500 "online soldiers" are taught to spread hashtags in support of overthrowing the Islamic Republic.